Assault Craft Unit 1: Structure

 The six departments of ACU-1 are Landing Craft, Administration, Engineering, Medical, Operations, and Supply.
 The most prevalent ratings at the command are Boatswain's Mates (BM), Enginemen (EN), Quartermasters (QM), and Undesignated Seamen (SN).
 Secondary and support ratings at ACU-1 include Culinary Specialists (CS), Damage Controlmen (DC), Electrician's Mates (EM), Hull Maintenance Technicians (HT), Logistics Specialists (LS), Machinist's Mates (MM), Operations Specialists (OS), Navy Counselors (NC), and Yeomen (YN).

 The LC department is divided into three divisions; LCU, MPF, and MRF.
 The LCU Division operates its LCUs which can make long deployments independently or aboard larger amphibious vessels such as LHDs and LHAs.
 The MPF Department operate and maintain its LCM-8 and MPFUB crafts locally and are mobilized and flown to theaters to perform maritime prepositioning operations within 24 hours notice.
-The MRF Department operates 6 eleven-meter RHIBs.
+The MRF Department operates 6 eleven-meter RHIBs for VBSS training and operation.

 ACU-1 had its change of command on Dec.
 1, 2017, at which time CDR Nathan W. Fugate took over as Commanding Officer.